MJDelas/delas-lab-website/research/index.md

 {% capture text %}

 To  bridge molecular mechanisms of cis regulation to developmental phenotypic consequences, we combine _in vivo_ embryology with _in vitro_ cellular models that recapitulate the same cell fate decisions.
-Our favorite model system is the developing spinal cord, where a small combination of signal direct the specification of neural progenitors and therefore which neurons they will make.
+Our favorite model system is the developing spinal cord, where a small combination of signals direct the specification of neural progenitors and therefore which neurons they will make.

 {% endcapture %}